-For kids, store their mittens in their coat pockets (if they are deep enough).
-If that is not an option, a small storage box with their name on it is a good option.
-Labeling it will help them establish the habit of always, always putting their gloves, scarves and hats back into the same spot.
+Try storing accessories like kids' mittens in their coat pockets (if they are deep enough).
+If that is not an option, a small storage box labeled with each child's name is a good option.
+Labeling it will help them establish the habit of always putting their gloves, scarves, and hats back into the same spot.

-For adults, especially women who may like to use more than one set of gloves depending on her outfit, hang a shoe organizer in the entryway closet, or, just like the kids, a labelled storage box.
+For adults, especially someone who may use more than one set of gloves, hang a shoe organizer in the entryway closet, or, just like the kids, use a labeled storage box.

 03 of 08

-It may seem old fashioned, but the best way to store hats -- especially wide-brimmed or specialty hats, is hat boxes.
-Hat boxes are round and stackable so their storage capabilities are not limited to just hats.
+It may seem old-fashioned, but the best way to store hats, especially wide-brimmed or specialty hats, is hat boxes.
+They're round and stackable, so their storage capabilities are not limited to just hats.

-For beanies or wool hats, store with your mittens and gloves in a storage box in your entryway or hall closet.
-If you don't have an entry way, store them in the closet... closets to the door you usually exit your home from.
+More casual hats like baseball or beach hats can be hung on hooks or in a baseball hat organizer.
+Storing accessories like beanies or wool hats can be done alongside your mittens and gloves in a storage box in your entryway or hall closet.
+If you don't have an entryway, store them in the closet closest to the door where you usually exit your home.

 04 of 08